KenDickey/Scheme2Smalltalk-Translator/README.md

 Aside: the odd looking definition for #'not' is because in Scheme anything not #f is true and the translator knows this.

-Also, Scheme identifiers use many more characters than allowable is Smalltalk, so characters like ? translate into X and a hex value for Smalltalk.
+Also, Scheme identifiers use many more characters than allowable in Smalltalk, so characters like ? translate into X and a hex value for Smalltalk.